nwdamgaard/NathanOS/NC-Lang/language-spec.md

 Note that when a requirement is more than one thing, it is enclosed in brackets.
 This is so it's very clear to the compiler what is and isn't a requirement, for example this way the compiler doesn't mistake a second argument as the return type.

 `Name` is the identifier so it can be referenced and called.
 The regular identifier rules apply.
 `Arguments` is a list of data needed for the operation of the function.
 This must be purely `in` and `out` expressions.
+It may be empty.
 `Body` is the code that is run when the function is called.
 It consists of any number of any type of expression, but must end with a `return` expression.

 ## Variables